Scancell (LON:SCLP) Trading 29.8% Higher – Here’s What Happened

-Scancell (LON:SCLP – Get Free Report) last announced its quarterly earnings results on Thursday, January 30th.
-The company reported GBX (1.35) (($0.02)) earnings per share for the quarter.
-On average, sell-side analysts predict that Scancell Holdings plc will post -2.5361112 EPS for the current year.
+Scancell (LON:SCLP – Get Free Report) last posted its earnings results on Thursday, January 30th.
+The company reported GBX (1.35) (($0.02)) earnings per share (EPS) for the quarter.
+On average, research analysts predict that Scancell Holdings plc will post -2.5361112 EPS for the current fiscal year.

 About Scancell